 A master thesis has a page limit of 80 pages text (not including cover, table of content, references, appendices).

-The normative template for writing a thesis is available in ThesisTemplateInformationBusiness.zip.
+The normative template for writing a thesis is available in ThesisTemplateDPKM.zip.

 Please add the declaration of authorship to your thesis

-The candidate is expected to be familiar with the general rules of writing a scientific paper and with the contents of the Research Seminar as part of the SBWL Informationswirtschaft.
-These rules are, for instance, presented in the lecture “Forschungsmethoden in der Wirtschaftsinformatik und im Operations Management” and further summarized in the following readings:
+We expect bachelor thesis candidates to have the necessary prior subject knowledge taught in the SBWLs Process & Knowledge Management or Data Science, i.e., to be a graduate or advanced SBWL student.
+All candidates (bachelor and master theses) are expected to be familiar with the general rules of writing a scientific paper and with the contents of the SBWL Research Seminar.
+These rules are, for instance, presented in the lecture "Forschungsmethoden in der Wirtschaftsinformatik und im Operations Management" and further summarized in the following reading: